OrcusNB7/Quantum-nayan2/README.md

 # Quantum-nayan2
-This is my second  git repository
+This is my second  git repository.
+Author - Nayan Bondre